jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 npm install --save mongoose
 ```

-In the previous step we imported an object called `UserModel` from `../database/schema`, but we never defined it.
-Let's do that now.
+We need to define our `UserModel`, which will be a Mongoose schema object, that will store details about our user.

-Create a new directory in the `server` directory called `database`, and then create another new directory called `schema`.
+In `server`, create a directory called `database`, then inside `database` create a new directory called `schema`.
+The folder structure should be `server > database > schema`.

-Create a new file called `index.js` and add the following code;
+Inside `schema`, create a new file called `index.js`, and add the following code;

 ```javascript
 import { UserModel } from './user'